storyprotocol/documentation/docs/Introduction/ai-agents-on-story/implementing-the-atcpip-whitepaper.md

 ## Example Integration with MCP

-We have implemented a server that provides tools, based on the Model Control Protocol (MCP), for interacting with Story's protocol with <a href="https://github.com/modelcontextprotocol/python-sdk" target="_blank">the MCP Python SDK</a>.
+We have implemented a server that provides tools, based on the Model Control Protocol (MCP), for interacting with Story's protocol using <a href="https://github.com/modelcontextprotocol/python-sdk" target="_blank">the MCP Python SDK</a>.

 <Cards columns={1}>
   <Card title="Story MCP" href="https://github.com/sarick-story/story-sdk-mcp" icon="fa-robot" target="_blank">